What is an electrophysiology study?

 large amount of blood at the site that can’t be contained with a small dressing and

 It will be important to keep the insertion site clean and dry.
-Your doctor will give
+Your healthcare provider

-You may be advised not to participate in any strenuous activities for a few days after
+You may be advised not to take part in any strenuous activities for a few days after

 the test.
-Your doctor will tell you when you can return to work and go back to your
+Your healthcare provider will tell you when you can return to work and go

 Coolness, numbness or tingling, or other changes in the affected leg